emnify/product-docs/docs/services/network/global-iot-network.md

 :::tip
 Validate the frequency bands utilized by the operators in your deployment countries before deciding on a module.
-You can look up the utilized frequency bands [here](https://www.frequencycheck.com/interfaces/lte)
 :::

 ### LPWAN: LTE-M/NB-IoT